DHTMLX/docs-suite/docs/treegrid/configuration.md

 ## Selection

-dhtmlxTreeGrid includes the selection feature that allows highlighting TreeGrid elements depending on the chosen mode.
+DHTMLX TreeGrid includes the selection feature that allows highlighting TreeGrid elements depending on the chosen mode.
 The [](treegrid/api/treegrid_selection_config.md) property enables selection in a grid.
 It can take three values:

 <table>
 	<tbody>